bradonf333/OdeToFood/README.md

 It stores basic data for restaurants in a local database.
 Give the ability for the user to login and edit data in the restaurant objects which in turn stores the info in the database.

-## TODO

-Some of the gifs got cut too short.
-Need to re-create them.
-Finish uploading the rest later.

----

 ## Demos
 **Main Index Page**